JohnWickham/homebridge-vizio/README.md

 Currently, `homebridge-vizio` only supports turning your display on and off.
 As Apple adds more service capabilities and accessory types to HomeKit, `homebridge-vizio` can grow to support more functionality.

 ## How it Works
 `homebridge-vizio` is based on [`vizio-smart-cast`](https://github.com/heathbar/vizio-smart-cast/blob/master/README.md) by [Heath Paddock](https://github.com/heathbar).
-Many thanks to his excellent work.
+Many thanks to him for his excellent work.